 Check it out in the video below.

-One other alternative way to reduce exposure to a brute force attack to your Windows Virtual Desktop environment is to limit (and IP whitelist – filter) the amount of time that a port is open.
+One other alternative way to reduce exposure to a brute force attack to your Azure Virtual Desktop environment is to limit (and IP whitelist – filter) the amount of time that a port is open.
 This is something you could achieve with the also not so old service Just-in-time VM Access, it’s an Azure Security Center feature you can leverage.
 In a nutshell; Just-in-time (JIT) virtual machine (VM) access can be used to lock down inbound traffic to your Azure VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.

 Read more about it here: